harshit-saraswat/100-days-of-code/log.md

 **Thoughts:** Working on something which isn't actually about coding but more about how I maintain my codes and projects.
 A good skill no doubt.

 **Link to work:** No Links Yet

+### Day 55: August 27, 2020

+**Today's Progress**: Continued working on MyProjectsPortfolio.
+Added Projects for CV,NLP,ML, Timeseries sections and a blog post too.
+Almost done with Projects for AI-ML Section.

+**Thoughts:** It's taking longer than expected.
+And I thought it I've done a lot of projects, but not many of them are worth showcasing.
+Gotta Up my game!

+**Link to work:** No Links Yet